Usage

 Phenotype data

-The phenotype data is a tab-seperated file with where rows are features and the first four columns give feature inforamtion and the rest are sample ids are the sample ids.
+The phenotype data is a tab-seperated file with where rows are features and the first four columns give feature information and the rest are sample ids are the sample ids.
 For example,

 #chr start end phenotype_id sample_1 sample_2 sample_3 ...